Chipotle will retrain staff in response to latest health debacle

 "Chipotle has a zero-tolerance policy for any violations of our stringent food safety standards," Niccol said in the statement.
 "We are committed to doing all we can to ensure it does not happen again."

-The zero-training policy means termination.
+The zero-tolerance policy means termination.
 Employees were let go from the Ohio location following the outbreak, but the company would not say how many.

 Niccol added that Chipotle closed the Powell location after people fell ill, and that it cleaned and sanitized the restaurant and replaced all of the food.